All Year: Yes

 I prepare good, healthy meals and can cater for gluten-free guests, as well as meat-eaters.
-There is wifi and a spare laptop for those who need to keep in touch with friends in far places.
+There is wifi for those who need to keep in touch with friends in far places.
 Phone calls to fixed line phones within Australia are free, so it's a good place to stay while you're seeking paid work elsewhere.

 I have traveled throughout Asia and South America and I'm interested to hear about your travels and culture at home.
 I'm also happy to help those who want to improve their conversational English.
 (But, sorry, I'm not able to host people who do not speak at least a basic standard of conversational English.
 You must be able to understand work instructions in English.)